SysKitTeam/docs-insights/how-to/customize-settings.md

     - Here you can change which ULS event levels you want to collect.
 You can choose from the standard SharePoint ULS levels.
     - All of the ULS categories and sources are preselected by default.
 - **Windows Event Log collection configuration**
-    - Disabled by default.
+    - Here you can change which Windows Event Levels and Logs you wish to monitor
     - Configure levels and event sources to monitor.
 - **SQL collection configuration**
-    - Disabled by default.
+    - Enabled by default.
 - **Performance monitoring**
     - Enabled by default.